 Spiritual resilience is about protecting ourselves from the distractions which keep us from remembering who we really are.
 The Indian spiritual guidebook the Bhagavad Gita warns us of this when it says, “Three are the gateways of hell- lust, anger, and greed, leading to the ruin of the self.
 Therefore avoid all these.
 He who passes by these three dark doors has achieved his own salvation.
 He will reach the highest goal at last”.

 Spiritual resilience comes from an inner strength, our communion with our Higher Self.
 Now we make a commitment to follow the path of Dharma, our true purpose in life.
 We have faith in the great teachers who have gone before us and left their footprints for us to follow but true spiritual resilience is having faith in ourselves.
 Faith in the inner knowingness, that we can rise above any challenge.
 Unlike physical and mental resilience, we now move into a state of letting go, surrendering to the Grace of the Divine.
 “Thy will be done.”
 This is the ultimate level of resilience.
 We step out of the drama, becoming the witness of all.
 When we realize our Oneness with all creation, nothing can harm us, nothing can weaken who we truly are.
 We have transcended resilience and stepped into unbounded freedom.

-Discover how to connect with your inner adaptability to experience more fulfilment in your life in a special conversation with Deepak Chopra, available now in the Chopra App.
+Discover how to connect with your inner adaptability to experience more fulfillment in your life in a special conversation with Deepak Chopra, available on the Chopra App.